Improving accessibility

 Mizuho Bank ATM Screen

-Conscientiously serving the needs of the disabled
+Conscientiously serving the needs of customers with disabilities

 Mizuho Bank and Mizuho Trust & Banking regulations now formally specify that customers with visual or other impairments must be assisted in completing procedures at service counters by having Mizuho staff read or write on their behalf.

-Psychological initiatives
+Human-centered initiatives

 photo1